 May 2, 2016

-We often don’t think about our teeth unless we run into problems like bleeding gums or toothaches.
+We often don’t think about our teeth unless we run into problems like bleeding gums or toothaches, which tend to develop due to poor oral hygiene.
 However, when we don’t take our oral health seriously, we run the risk of experiencing more than just tooth pain—we also increase our likelihood of developing a number of serious illnesses.

 What Is the Relationship Between Your Oral Health and Your Overall Health?

 Your mouth is loaded with bacteria, most of which is harmless.
 However, if you fail to practice good oral hygiene by regularly flossing and brushing, these bacteria can reach levels that may lead to gum disease.

 While gum disease might not seem like such a big deal, it is actually a chronic inflammatory condition that can impact other parts of the body.

 Which Diseases May Be Linked to Oral Health?

 There are many health conditions that are linked to oral health, including: